I'm Aliza Latta — a novelist, journalist, and artist.

 I'm a Canadian girl, just graduated college majoring in journalism at Sheridan College.
 I could tell you a hundred things I'm passionate about: Africa, Jesus, writing, art, and my nephew and niece.
 But even then, there's so much more than that.

 My first writing love will always be fiction, but in 2015 I came home from Uganda, Africa, deciding to pursue journalism.
 I had seen women — in hospitals, if they were lucky — dying in the midst of childbirth.
 I'd like to tell stories that matter.

 In 2017, I self-published my first novel.
 It's YA, and focuses on a mother and a daughter.
 I wrote it when my mom was battling cancer, when the only question I had in my mind was: what would it look like if I didn't have a mom?
 Come Find Me, Sage Parker was my life long dream, and it was my utter joy to offer it to you.

-Now, when I'm not in school, I'm a freelance writer and artist.
+Now I'm a freelance writer and artist as well as a journalist with the CBC.
 You can find me here, here, and here.
-My journey as an artist and hand letterer began years ago, sitting beneath the teaching of my grandmother, who is a master calligrapher.
+My journey as an artist and hand letterer began years ago, sitting beneath the teaching of my grandmother, who was a master calligrapher.
 Since then, I have dabbled with many different mediums, but have happily settled with focusing on hand lettering, calligraphy, and watercolour.